Azure/azure-cosmos-dotnet-v2/Readme.md

 ## Disclaimer
 The implementation in this project is intended for reference purpose only.

-## Consuming the official Microsoft Azure DocumentDB SDK
+## Consuming the official Microsoft Azure Cosmos DB SDK
 From Package Manager Console
    Install-Package Microsoft.Azure.DocumentDB